What is the Clarkson-Montesinos Institute?

 What is the position of other actors?

 The organisation Bonsucro fosters the sustainability of the sugarcane sector through a metric-based certification scheme and supports continuous improvement for members.
-On 8 July 2013 the Board of Bonsucro suspended Tate & Lyle Sugars (TLS, owned by the Fanjul brothers) from membership of Bonsucro with immediate effect.
+On 8 July 2013, the Board of Bonsucro suspended Tate & Lyle Sugars (TLS, owned by the Fanjul brothers) from membership in Bonsucro with immediate effect.
 This suspension has meant that TLS is unable to benefit from membership privileges including, but not limited to, access to Bonsucro certification.
 TLS had not, in the view of the Board, demonstrated adequate progress within a reasonable time-scale towards meeting the requirements of the Board to provide information regarding a complaint made against the company, nor adequately explained why these requirements could not be met.

 For more information, please click here.